wjunkin/moodle-quiz_liveviewpoll/liveviewpoll/README.txt

 Changes for v2.5.8.
 Removed tooltips from histogram labels and ability to show names on top of the histogram bars.
     Added in a table showing question stems above the histogram and a table showing student answers below the histogram.
     Made the iframe window adjust to the size of the histogram plus the names table when names are shown.
+Changes for v2.6.1 (2020110901): Changed the algorythm so that the student is sent to the desired page instead of
+    changing the layout for the students.
+This change will keep other reports and grades intact.